gjr80/weewx-saratoga/readme.md

         $ sudo systemctl start weewx

 1. This will result in the WeeWX-Saratoga data files being generated as outlined above.
+The generated files should be located in the *HTML_ROOT* directory.

-The *WeeWX-Saratoga* extension installation can be further customized (eg units of measure, file locations etc) by referring to the WeeWX-Saratoga wiki.
+1. The *WeeWX-Saratoga extension* installation can be further customized (eg remote file transfer, units of measure etc) by referring to the [WeeWX-Saratoga wiki](https://github.com/gjr80/weewx-saratoga/wiki).

 ### Manual installation ###

-1. Download the *WeeWX-Saratoga* extension from the *WeeWX-Saratoga* extension [releases page](https://github.com/gjr80/weewx-saratoga/releases) into a directory accessible from the WeeWX machine.
+1. Download the *WeeWX-Saratoga extension* from the *WeeWX-Saratoga extension* [releases page](https://github.com/gjr80/weewx-saratoga/releases) into a directory accessible from the *WeeWX* machine.

-        $ wget -P $DOWNLOAD_ROOT https://github.com/gjr80/weewx-saratoga/releases/download/v0.1.0/ws-0.1.0.tar.gz
+        $ wget -P /var/tmp https://github.com/gjr80/weewx-saratoga/releases/download/v0.1.0/ws-0.1.0.tar.gz

-	where *$DOWNLOAD_ROOT* is the path to the directory where the *WeeWX-Saratoga* extension is to be downloaded.
+	in this case the extension will be downloaded to directory */var/tmp*.

 1. Unpack the extension as follows:

-        $ tar xvfz ws-0.1.0.tar.gz
+        $ tar xvfz /var/tmp/ws-0.1.0.tar.gz

-1. Copy files from within the resulting directory as follows:
+1. Copy files from within the resulting *ws* directory as follows:

-        $ cp ws/bin/user/*.py $BIN_ROOT/user
+        $ cp ws/bin/user/*.py BIN_ROOT/user
-        $ cp -R ws/skins/* $SKIN_ROOT
+        $ cp -R ws/skins/* SKIN_ROOT

-	replacing the symbolic names *$BIN_ROOT* and *$SKIN_ROOT* with the nominal locations for your installation.
+	replacing the symbolic names *BIN_ROOT* and *SKIN_ROOT* with the nominal locations for your installation.

 1. Edit weewx.conf: